-Elizabeth Conner's Profile
+Elizabeth Conner Stephens's Profile

-Visiting editor and opinion editor, Columbia Missourian.
+Assistant news editor, Columbia Missourian.

-Visiting assistant professor, Missouri School of Journalism.
+Graduate student, Missouri School of Journalism.

 WHAT KIND OF JOURNALISM KEEPS YOU GOING?
 Community journalism.
 The way people consume news continues to change, but I'm a strong believer in local journalism and the importance of having local reporters in a city.
 Newspapers play an important watchdog role for local governments, and reporters are able to dig into a community and find some important stories that aren't being told.
 But I also love to see the community stories that share what people in the community are doing.
 One of the highlights of my time at a newspaper in south Georgia was when we covered a little league team competing in the Little League World Series and eventually winning the whole thing.
 A reporter and photographer traveled to Williamsport, Pa., to cover the team and share some great stories with people back in Georgia.
 The games were televised, but there was much more to the boys' experiences than what you could see on ESPN.